Dr. David Durand-Delacre

 ‘Climate Migration Uncovered: Journalism Workshops on Myths, Narratives, and Visualisation’ was a free workshop series with three expert-led sessions to help investigative journalists ethically cover climate migration.
 In this panel hosted by journalist Ismail Einashe, I spoke alongside Amali Towers (Climate Refugees, USA) and Ioana Vrabiescu (Free University Amsterdam, Netherlands).

-• Effective Support for Communities Experiencing Climate Mobilities and Loss & Damage
+• Seminar: Effective Support for Communities Experiencing Climate Mobilities and Loss & Damage

 Date: Jul 2024